 Both state and local mandates require student participation in a wide array of assessments.
-With the implementation of Georgia Standards of Excellence (GSE), Marietta City Schools will now administer local assessments that directly correlate to the new standards.
+The state and local assessments administered in Marietta City Schools assess the state mandated content standards, Georgia Standards of Excellence (GSE).The purposes of the assessment program include:

 - Monitor student progress relative to the state mandated content standards